Skip to main content

 Master of Psychology (Clinical) student Sarah Ekdawi with a client.

-Bond University psychology students and academics are running a research project trial turning to the power of VR in sessions to break the ice, stimulate open dialogue and helping relax the children prior to treatment.
+Bond University psychology students and academics are running a research trial using the power of VR in sessions to break the ice, stimulate open dialogue and help relax the children prior to treatment.

-“We’re not using it (VR) as a mode of therapy; we’re using it to enhance therapy,” said Associate Professor of Psychology Katarina Fritzon.
+“We’re not using it (VR) as a mode of therapy; we’re using it to enhance therapy,” Associate Professor of Psychology Katarina Fritzon said.

-“We use VR for roughly 10 to 15 minutes and then we get into the (psychological) session.
+“We use VR for roughly 10 to 15 minutes and then we get into the (psychological) session," Dr Fritzon said.

-“It’s a good way to start by discussing with them how was that, what went on for you, was that scary when you jumped off the cliff in the game?” said Master of Psychology (Clinical) student Sarah Ekdawi.
+“It’s a good way to start by discussing with them how was that, what went on for you, was that scary when you jumped off the cliff in the game?”
+Master of Psychology (Clinical) student Sarah Ekdawi said.

 “It gets the child to open up and talk about different emotions.”

-Neurodivergence includes people with autism, ADHD, Tourette’s, dyslexia and other neurodiverse conditions.
+The neurodivergent people in the Bond trial includes children with autism, ADHD, Tourette’s, dyslexia and other conditions.

 “It's a new environment for the children, especially for kids with ASD (Autistic Spectrum Disorders).

 “Everything's changing and they’re speaking to this complete stranger.
-It's really hard to build that trust,” said Sarah.
+It's really hard to build that trust,” Ms Ekdawi said.

 This familiarity is important.

-“For children, especially with autism, they like to talk about what they're interested in.
+“For children, especially with autism, they like to talk about what they're interested in," Ms Ekdawi said.

-“So, the VR is helpful in just trying to get into their world and speaking to them on their level.”
+“Their interests nowadays are technology and games, so the VR is helpful in trying to get into their world and speaking to them on their level.”

-Five children are enrolled in the trial run out of Bond University’s Health and Wellness Clinic, and Associate Professor Fritzon said she hoped the positive results of this trial would encourage more children to get involved.
+Five children are enrolled in the trial at Bond University’s Health and Wellness Clinic and Associate Professor Fritzon said she hoped the positive results of this trial would encourage more children to get involved.

 “With the help of one of our researchers, who also runs a private practice, we hope that by the end of the year we’ll have 20 to 30 children enrolled in the trial,” she said.